Burnaby

 Do you build custom homes in all Burnaby neighbourhoods?+

 Yes.
-We work across Burnaby Heights, Capitol Hill, Brentwood, Metrotown, Deer Lake, Edmonds, Highgate, Sperling-Burnaby Lake, Big Bend, Buckingham Heights and the rest of the city.
+We work across Capitol Hill, Burnaby Heights, Brentwood, Metrotown, Deer Lake, Government Road, Buckingham Heights, Edmonds, Highgate, Sperling-Burnaby Lake, Big Bend, Forest Glen, Westridge and the rest of the city.
 Each neighbourhood has different lot conditions, zoning posture and design opportunities, and we tailor our approach accordingly.

 How long does a custom home in Burnaby typically take?+

-From signed design contract to keys, most Burnaby custom homes run roughly 14 to 22 months, depending on permit timing, scope and finishes.
+From signed design contract to keys, most Burnaby custom homes run roughly 14 to 22 months.
+The city's single-family permit review is typically 12 to 20 weeks on its own.
+Design, geotech, energy modelling, arborist reporting and survey work happen ahead of that.
 We give every owner a milestone-by-milestone schedule once design is locked.

 Are you a 2-5-10 licensed builder?+

 Yes.
-Icon is licensed under BC Housing's mandatory home warranty regime, which covers two years on labour and materials, five on the building envelope and ten on structural defects.
-Every new home we hand over is warranty-backed.
+Icon is licensed under BC Housing's mandatory home warranty regime — two years on labour and materials, five years on the building envelope, ten years on structural defects.
+Every new home we hand over is warranty-backed and registered.

 From the Journal